Moammar1498/Moammar1498/README.md

 - 👋 Hi, I’m Moammar Qaddafi
-- 👀 I’m interested in Mobile App Development (Android, Flutter and more)
+- 👀 I’m interested in Mobile App Development (Flutter, Android and more)
 - 🌱 I’m currently learning advance mobile app development with flutter and native frameworks like Android.
 - 💞️ I’m looking to collaborate on task based projects which will help me improvise my skill set.
 I am open to work remotely and onsite.
 - 📫 How to reach me